camilleg/simplicial-interpolation/README.md

 - On Windows, install an X server such as [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
 - `make demo`, or, to specify the high dimension *e* (say, 20) and the number of points (say, 100), `./glut 20 100`
 - Move the mouse around over the window.
+If you like, zoom with the scroll wheel.
 - To exit, hit q or the escape key.

 The mouse pointer `q` ("query") is interpreted as a weighted sum